Digging deeperPlant Library

 Other Names: Plantain Lily, Funkia

-Blue Umbrellas Hosta features dainty spikes of white tubular flowers rising above the foliage in early summer.
+Blue Umbrellas Hosta features dainty spikes of lavender tubular flowers rising above the foliage in early summer.
 Its attractive textured heart-shaped leaves remain blue in color throughout the season.
-The fruit is not ornamentally significant.

 Blue Umbrellas Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.